KaveIO/Eskapade/docs/source/tutorial_data_mimic.rst

 Resampler
 ^^^^^^^^^
-Resample the data based on the data type and estimated bandwith.

-Currently the resampler loops over each datapoint and variable ``j`` and resamples by:
+Currently the resampler loops over each datapoint and variable `j` and resamples by:
   - Resamples a new point from a normal distribution centered at the original datapoint, with ``std=bw[j]``, for continuous varibales.
   - Resamples randomly from all catagories != current catagory if ``bw[j] > np.random.rand()`` for unordered catagorical variables.
   - Resamples using a Wang-Ryzin kernel defined at the datapoint using bandwith ``bw[j]`` for ordered catagorical variables.

 ResampleEvaluation
 ^^^^^^^^^^^^^^^^^^
 Evaluates the distribution similarities based on Chi-square, Kolmogorov-Smirnov and the Cosine distance.
-The formulas and applicatins of these metrics to the datset are explained below.
+The formulas and applications of these metrics to the datset are explained below.

 Chi-square
 ==========

-When applying the two sample chi-square test we are testing wether to datasets come from a common distribution.
+When applying the two sample chi-square test we are testing whether two datasets come from a common distribution.

 - :math:`H_0`: The two sets come from a common distribution
 - :math:`H_1`: :math:`H_0` is false, the sets come from different distributions